Call for Proposals

 - Priority will be given to proposals that promote ABAR, EDI, assessment and/or innovative instructional design.

-Form a team (3–5 members only), submit a proposal that follows the template provided at the FD website.
+Form a team (2–5 members) and submit a proposal.
 Accepted CIPEs teams may request to modify their projects as needed.

 Direct questions to the FLC/CIPE Team: Yilin Sun (firstname.lastname@example.org), Lynn Kanne (email@example.com) , Kalyn Owens (Kalyn.firstname.lastname@example.org), and Hugo Alamillo (email@example.com)

-Submit proposals to Faculty Development by Monday, November 23, 2020.
+Submit proposals to Faculty Development by due dates.
 The FD committee will notify you of the decisions within 2 weeks after the due date.